ERIE CANALWAY TRAIL:

 Starting from Fort Herkimer Church in German Flatts; The paved trail starts next to a pavilion with picnic tables and a Porto-Potty.
 There is also an old section of the Erie Canal down near the canal.

-Note; Currently, as of August 2016, there is an unfinished gap in the trail between German Flatts & Little Falls east of here.
+Note; Currently there is an unfinished gap in the trail between German Flatts & Little Falls east of here.
+The section from here to Lock 18 is scheduled for construction Spring 2019.

 Follow the paved trail down alongside the canal and travel west.
 After you pass by a roadside picnic area at 0.3 miles the trail becomes more isolated as it pulls away from Route 5S.
 The trail briefly turns to stone-dust at 0.7 miles, then back to paved at 1.3 miles as you travel underneath S Washington St. After traveling underneath I-90 the trail follows alongside Route 5S.
 You pass behind the MOVAC Ambulance building and MOVAC parking lot before passing by the giant canal flood gates.
 After traveling underneath Route 28 the trail currently ends at 2.2 miles.
 This is where the Mohawk River is diverted into the canal.